 So which positions?

 I think, given the lack of quality available in the six market, we have to focus on left-back and left centre-back in the remaining week.
 There were some suggestions that we might try to cover off both positions through one signing, but as options dwindle that becomes more challenging.
 So we probably need to pick one.
 Pick the one that you think Ben Davies does the least effectively, Ange.
 I really, really like the idea of signing Rayan Aït-Nouri.
-I think he’s on a level with Destiny Udogie quality-wie, and he also gives us the option of using him as a winger.
+I think he’s on a level with Destiny Udogie quality-wise, and he also gives us the option of using him as a winger.

 And then goalkeeper — I mean, if Guglielmo Vicario gets injured for any length of time I will be extremely concerned.